-Questions to Ask When Booking Legal Video
+Questions To Ask A Videographer When Booking Legal Video

 1. Is my assigned videographer a “Certified Legal Video Specialist (CLVS)” as recognized by the National Court Reporters Association (NCRA)?

-There are other legal video certification programs out there, but this is arguably the most rigorous and the only one recognized by the NCRA, the same organization that has certified your court reporter.
+There are other legal video certification programs out there, but this is without a doubt the most rigorous and the only one recognized by the NCRA, the same organization that has certified your court reporter.
 It requires a candidate to attend classes, pass a written test and pass a production examination.
 The written test includes knowledge of the laws of civil procedure, meaning that the person who shows up for your job has a grounding in the protocol required for legal admissibility of evidence in a court of law.
 The production exam tests each candidate’s proficiency using the equipment and troubleshooting during a mock deposition.
 The CLVS certification process involves time and money, so you know you are getting a videographer committed to the legal profession and not just a wedding videographer trolling for fill-in work.

 2. How long have you or your company been offering legal video?